-Available On: PC, PS4, Xbox One
+Platform(s): PC, PS4 and Xbox One

-Put down your axe and pick up a samurai sword to take on From Software’s latest, a wildly different take on the Souls formula.
+Put down your ax and pick up a samurai sword to take on FromSoftware’s latest, wildly different take on the Souls formula.
 Dark Souls fans can leave their muscle memory at the door as the game introduces the controversial but deeply satisfying Posture System, which threatens to turn any veteran series fan into mulch.
-It follows the same hard but fair rules as it’s predecessors, offering up some of the most rewarding gameplay in all of the Souls series, if you can hack it, that is.
+It follows the same hard but fair rules as its predecessors, offering up some of the most rewarding gameplay in all of the Souls series, if you can hack it, that is.
 Despite being quite a marmite game, it’s still absolutely worth pushing through the pain to experience a powerful narrative and some of the best boss fights of all time.
 Sekiro makes you pick on someone your own size, resulting in death-defying bouts that ensure you’ll be hearing your heartbeat when you triumph or falter.